LAP Sued GmbH, Schwarzenbruck, Germany

 7.1 Unless otherwise agreed in writing, delivery shall be ex works, and, where there is no obligation to be performed at the place of business of the debtor or no obligation to be performed at the place of business of the creditor, shall be insured by a freight forwarder instructed by us as obligation to be performed at the place of business of the debtor where the debtor must dispatch the goods or remit the money to the creditor.
 In the case of an obligation to be performed at the place of business of the debtor or obligation to be performed at the place of business of the debtor where the debtor must dispatch the goods or remit the money to the creditor, the goods shall be shipped at the customer’s risk and expense.

-7.3 The risk of accidental loss or accidental deterioration shall pass to the customer when the products to be delivered are handed over to the customer, forwarding agent, freight carrier or other firms entrusted with shipping the products but at the latest when the products leave our works, warehouse or branch unless performance of the obligation at the place of business of the creditor is agreed.
+7.3 Where the parties have agreed that the products to be supplied shall be picked up, the risk of accidental loss or accidental deterioration shall pass to the customer when the products are handed over to the customer; where the parties have agreed that the products shall be shipped, the risk shall pass to the customer when the products are handed over to the forwarding agent, freight carrier or other companies entrusted with shipping the products, but at the latest when the products leave our factory, warehouse or branch as contractually agreed unless the parties have agreed that the products shall be delivered.
 The foregoing shall also apply if an agreed partial delivery is carried out.

 7.4 If delivery is delayed because we assert our right of retention due to the customer’s default in payment in whole or in part or due to another reason for which the customer is responsible, the risk shall pass to the customer at the latest as of the date on which the notice is sent to the customer stating that the delivery is ready for shipment and/ or the service can be performed.